MCT-master/mct-master.github.io/_posts/2019-04-18-brexisonification.md

   <figcaption><strong>Visuals patch</strong></figcaption>
 </figure>

 Since there are some developments done afterposting the blog, you can have access the visuals code at the end of the blog, in the further developments section.
+Also, the code for the audio part of the sonification patch is available in that text file as well.
+All you have to do is to copy, and hten paste the codes into the patch file.
+You have to merge them as well.

 ### Demos (Audio/Visual)
 * Visuals demo: